The verdict

 | Weight | 127 lb | 139 lb |

 This is the budget-performance showdown: identical 12 kW power and 60 mph top speed.
-The E-Ride Pro SS 2.0 edges the Score on its bigger, swappable battery and higher rider limit — the practical wins.
-The Arctic Leopard counters by being $300 cheaper and noticeably lighter (127 vs 139 lb), which makes it more flickable.
-Pick the E-Ride for battery flexibility and heavier riders; pick the Arctic Leopard for the lightest, cheapest way to 60 mph.
+The E-Ride Pro SS 2.0 edges the Score on its bigger, swappable battery and documented 265 lb official rider rating - practical wins if you fit it.
+The Arctic Leopard counters by being far cheaper and noticeably lighter (127 vs 139 lb), which makes it more flickable.
+That price gap widened sharply in July 2026: the SS 2.0 was $3,999 when we first ran this comparison and E-Ride now lists it at $4,599 plus a stated $300 shipping, so the Arctic is $900 less on the sticker — and further ahead once E-Ride's shipping is counted, though the Arctic's seller does not publish a shipping figure.
+It also means only one of these two is still an under-$4,000 bike.
+Pick the E-Ride for battery flexibility and documented load headroom; pick the Arctic Leopard for the lightest, cheapest way to 60 mph.

 The bottom line